Star: Star formation

 These jets, in combination with radiation from nearby massive stars, may help to drive away the surrounding cloud from which the star was formed.

 Early in their development, T Tauri stars follow the Hayashi track—they contract and decrease in luminosity while remaining at roughly the same temperature.
 Less massive T Tauri stars follow this track to the main sequence, while more massive stars turn onto the Henyey track.

 Most stars are observed to be members of binary star systems, and the properties of those binaries are the result of the conditions in which they formed.
 A gas cloud must lose its angular momentum in order to collapse and form a star.
 The fragmentation of the cloud into multiple stars distributes some of that angular momentum.
 The primordial binaries transfer some angular momentum by gravitational interactions during close encounters with other stars in young stellar clusters.
 These interactions tend to split apart more widely separated (soft) binaries while causing hard binaries to become more tightly bound.
 This produces the separation of binaries into their two observed populations distributions.

 Main sequence

-Stars spend about 90% of their existence fusing hydrogen into helium in high-temperature and high-pressure reactions in the core region.
-Such stars are said to be on the main sequence, and are called dwarf stars.
+Stars spend about 90% of their lifetimes fusing hydrogen into helium in high-temperature-and-pressure reactions in their cores.
+Such stars are said to be on the main sequence and are called dwarf stars.
 Starting at zero-age main sequence, the proportion of helium in a star's core will steadily increase, the rate of nuclear fusion at the core will slowly increase, as will the star's temperature and luminosity.

 The Sun, for example, is estimated to have increased in luminosity by about 40% since it reached the main sequence 4.6 billion (4.6×10^9) years ago.